a1791796/aodi-intern-repo/OHS-Laptop-Ergonomics.md

 have a break after about 1 hour sitting.

 To maintain good posture: set a timer to remind myself or just listen to your body - have a break when you feel uncomfortable.

+workspace change
+Adjust the chair
+Adjust the monitor